Directory Structure

 .pdf | Vector format |

-lawn-compose/ — Container configuration
+icon field.lawn-compose/ — Container configuration

 This directory holds versioned compose files.
 Each file defines how the app runs — container images, environment variables, volumes, ports, health checks, and Lawn extensions.